-Chalcocite and covellite are the only supergene sulfides recognized.
+Chalcocite and covellite are the only supergene sulphide recognized.
 The chalcocite blanket in the mineralized zone is irregular in thickness, grade, and continuity.
 The thickness of leached capping varies from less than 100 ft (30 m) to over 650 ft (198 m), with the thicker intercepts on the north side.
 Substantial quantities of oxidized copper minerals are found erratically distributed through the capping.
 Chrysocolla, brochantite, and malachite are the most common oxidized copper minerals.
 In upper portions of the capping, chrysocolla predominates, while brochantite and malachite predominate in the lower portions.
 The dominant hypogene alteration assemblages in the deposit are phyllic and potassic.
-The major hypogene sulfide minerals in the deposit are pyrite, chalcopyrite, and molybdenite.

-Hypogene sulfides occur as disseminated grains, veins, and vug fillings.
+The major hypogene sulphide minerals in the deposit are pyrite, chalcopyrite, and molybdenite.
+Hypogene sulphide occur as disseminated grains, veins, and vug fillings.

-The Cactus deposit and Park/Salyer deposits are a portion of a large porphyry copper system that has been dismembered and displaced by Tertiary extensional faulting.
+The Project deposits are a portion of a large porphyry copper system that has been dismembered and displaced by Tertiary extensional faulting.
 Porphyry copper deposits form in areas of shallow magmatism within subduction-related tectonic environments.
-Both Cactus and Parks/Salyer have typical characteristics of a porphyry copper deposit, defined as follows:
+Both the Cactus Project and Parks/Salyer Project have typical characteristics of a porphyry copper deposit, defined as follows:

-- A deposit wherein copper-bearing sulfides are localized in a network of fracture-controlled stockwork veinlets and as disseminated grains in the adjacent altered rock matrix. - Alteration and mineralization at 1 km to 4 km depth are genetically related to magma reservoirs emplaced into the shallow crust (6 km to over 8 km), predominantly intermediate to silicic in composition, in magmatic arcs above subduction zones. - Intrusive rock complexes that are emplaced immediately before porphyry deposit formation and that host the deposits are predominantly in the form of upright-vertical cylindrical stocks and/or complexes of dikes. - Zones of phyllic-argillic and marginal propylitic alteration overlap or surround a potassic alteration assemblage. - Copper may also be introduced during overprinting phyllic-argillic alteration events.
+• A deposit wherein copper-bearing sulphides are localized in a network of fracture-controlled stockwork veinlets and as disseminated grains in the adjacent altered rock matrix.

+- Alteration and mineralization at 0.6 mi (1 km) to 2.5 mi (4 km) depth are genetically related to magma reservoirs emplaced into the shallow crust 3.5 mi (km) to over 5 mi (8 km), predominantly intermediate to silicic in composition, in magmatic arcs above subduction zones. - Intrusive rock complexes that are emplaced immediately before porphyry deposit formation and that host the deposits are predominantly in the form of upright-vertical cylindrical stocks and/or complexes of dikes. - Zones of phyllic-argillic and marginal propylitic alteration overlap or surround a potassic alteration assemblage. - Copper may also be introduced during overprinting phyllic-argillic alteration events.

 Hypogene (or primary) mineralization occurs as disseminations and in stockworks of veins, in hydrothermally altered, shallow intrusive complexes, and their adjacent country rocks.
-Sulfides of the hypogene zone are dominantly chalcopyrite and pyrite.
+Sulphides of the hypogene zone are dominantly chalcopyrite and pyrite.
 The hydrothermal alteration zones of porphyry copper deposits are well known and provide an excellent tool for advancing exploration.

-Uplift of the porphyry system to shallow depths can result in secondary enrichment processes where copper is leached from the weathering of hypogene mineralization and redeposited below the water table as supergene copper sulfides, such as chalcocite and covellite.
+Uplift of the porphyry system to shallow depths can result in secondary enrichment processes where copper is leached from the weathering of hypogene mineralization and redeposited below the water table as supergene copper sulphides, such as chalcocite and covellite.
 Above the water table, copper oxide minerals typically form.
 Both the Cactus and Parks/Salyer deposits have a history of oxidation and leaching which resulted in the formation of an enriched chalcocite blanket.
 A later stage of oxidation and leaching modified the blanket by oxidizing portions of it in place and mobilized some of the chalcocite to a greater depth.